gmbows/qwickly-handler/README.md

-# qwickly-handler
+## qwickly-handler
-a python script for attending canvas classes via qwickly
+A python script for attending canvas classes via qwickly automatically

-## How to use
+### How to use
-enter your university's canvas subdomain and full saml url in the available fields <br>
+Enter your university's canvas subdomain and full saml url in the available fields <br>

+### To do
-the saml url will eventually be detected automatically (10/19)
+Detect SAML url automatically (10/19)